shansiddi/Meteorology-/README.md

 Method 3) np.correlate was used to compute covariance of the data at the Oregon shore and offshore rain.
 After computing correlation, with the covariance and standard deviation of the two sets; correlation was plotted against lags.
 The method for computing calculation was found from the University of Hawaii [2].

 Method 4) To find a relationship between time lag of wind speed and rain rate at the two lags were compared.
 The distance between the two instruments was factored in to guage wind speed.
 Visual data of wind from EarthWindMap was considered to ground relationships against another source of data [3].

+Method 5) An averaging function was used to first split the data into months then find monthly averages.
+Average data was plotted for each site and analyzed.

+<b>Results</b><br>

 References